timmcginley/41936/Subjects/MEP/index.md

 ### Space management on floors
 On the floors the input from MEP is to make sure that the design ensures acceptable indoor climate fulfilling the requirements.
 As part of this, the space required for technical installations (mainly due to ventilation) must be sufficiently included in the design.
 This is the case in both a vertical and horizontal direction.
 ### Space management in basement
 Make sure that there is sufficient space for the technical installations in the basement.
 There should be allocated areas for heating, cooling, fire station, ventilation (if applicable), sewage, electrical switchboards.
-The layout should enable seamless integration with the shafts.
+The layout should enable seamless integration with the shafts and routing pathways.
 ### Maintenance access
 Optimal access to technical installations in plant rooms and along ducts and pipes.